distr1/distri/README.md

 ### Run distri on Google Cloud

 **TIP**: The instructions below create a VM in the US so that it qualifies for GCP’s Free Tier.
-If you’re willing to pay to cost, creating the VM in Europe will result in faster installation.
+If you’re willing to pay the cost, creating the VM in Europe will result in faster installation.

 1. (If you’d rather use your own Google Cloud Storage bucket, import the `distri-gce.tar.gz` image into your Google Cloud Storage: `gsutil cp distri-gce.tar.gz gs://distri-gce`.)
 1. Create a Compute Engine Image: `gcloud compute images create distri0 --source-uri gs://distri-gce/distri-gce.tar.gz`